ResearchBureau/midom/docs/source/glossary.rst

 ...
     Personal Health Information.
 Also called **PII** *(Personally Identifiable information)* or **`PI`** *(Personal Information)*.
     MIDOM prefers the term PHI as this is more specifically `defined in the health domain <https://www.hipaajournal.com/phi-vs-pii/>`_.

+    For medical imaging data, personal health information is found in many of the standard :ref:`DICOM elements <dicom_element>`.
+    Obvious ones are patient name and date of birth.
+Next to that there are many more.
+    The `DICOM standard lists more than 400 elements <https://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_E.html#table_E.1-1>`_ for which some kind of processing is required to deidentify.

+    In addition to elements, PHI can also be present in burnt-in information, implant serial numbers and faces.

 .. _pixel_data: